mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ If we squint really hard so that all the syntax of array brackets, optional question marks and words like "result" and "stream" blur away, we will see we are left with something like this

 ^ For a generic type `F` to support a `map` operation it must be able to implement this function.

+^ In your mind you can replace `F` with any of the generic types we've considered so far, optionals, arrays, results, dictionaries, streams, etc.

 ---